What is the Punishment for Misuse of Section 498 A?

 That it has been exploited by women and their relatives.

 However, the Supreme Court, rejecting these pleas, upheld the constitutional validity of section 498A.
 It held that the mere possibility of abuse of a statutory provision doesn't per se make a provision of law exceeding its powers beyond the rights provided under the Constitution.
 In such cases, action and not the section may be vulnerable.
-The court also opined that it must be presumed, unless the contrary is proved, that administration and application of a provision of law is done not with an evil eye but an unequal hand.
+The court also opined that it must be presumed unless the contrary is proved, that the administration and application of a provision of law is done not with an evil eye but an unequal hand.

 How can a lawyer help?